janlelis/rg/README.md

 ## Views

 This gem does not mandate how you should organize your views.
-Be sure to only include your manifest [???]
+Don't forget to:

+- include the JavaScript manifest file (once)
+- include the `ng-app` directive
-turbolinks [???]
+- turn off turbolinks
+- turn off `config.assets.debug` in development.rb

 ## Generators

-Then start developing and keep in mind that you have the following generators to create new Angular files for you:
+You have the following generators to create new Angular files for you:

 - rg:service <name>
 - rg:resource <name>